 Column Name Description Volume Name The user-supplied volume name.
 The factory-configured access volume also appears in this column.
-NOTE An access volume mapping is required for a storage array with an in-band connection to enable the storage management software to communicate with the storage array.
-For a storage array with out-of-band connections, you can remove an access volume mapping.
+NOTE An access volume mapping is not required for a storage array with an in-band connection and can be removed.
 Accessible By Shows the Default Group, a defined host group, or a defined host that has been granted access to the volume in the mapping.
 LUN The LUN assigned to the specific volume that the host or hosts use to access the volume.
-Volume Capacity Shows the volume capacity in units of GB. Туре Indicates the type of volume.
+Volume Capacity Shows the volume capacity in units of GB. Туре Indicates whether the volume is a standard volume or a snapshot volume.